 From the beginning establish a maintenance schedule along with maintenance records.
 Perform these check twice a year, or after any additional construction, renovations or extremely severe weather.
 Create an organized system for maintenance records, recording the dates of inspections, any repairs made and all warranty and assembly information.
-Adding additional information, such as photos of renovation work or repairs, and the names and contact information for all contractors and workers will be helpful is you ever have a question or issue with a previous repair.
+Adding additional information, such as photos of renovation work or repairs, and the names and contact information for all contractors and workers will be helpful if you ever have a question or issue with a previous repair.
 This information may also be required to meet government safety regulations.

 Protect your Building from Precipitation

 Excessive buildup of snow or rain on or around your steel building can potentially damage the foundation and the structure.
 Prolonged exposure to moisture can create rust buildup, cause shifts the foundation, or actually damage and bend your buildings panels if the weight of the buildup is heavy enough.
 It's important to redirect as much precipitation as possible away from your building.
-Arched buildings, like the quonset hut, or buildings with slanted roofs will naturally allow for rain and snow to run off the top of your building, but the sides and foundation of your building are still exposed.
-If you live in an area with heavy precipitation consider adding gutter and down spouts to your structure.
-A well constructed drainage system can easily direct heavy water flow away from the foundation of your building.
+Arched buildings, like the Quonset hut, or buildings with slanted roofs will naturally allow for rain and snow to run off the top of your building, but the sides and foundation of your building are still exposed.
+If you live in an area with heavy precipitation consider adding gutter and downspouts to your structure.
+A well-constructed drainage system can easily direct heavy water flow away from the foundation of your building.
 If large amounts of water still pool around the base of your building, consider landscaping or altering the terrain around your building to ensure water properly drains a safe distance away.

 Immediately make Minor Repairs

-While small hole in steel panel, or crack in the paint may not seem that harmful it is important to make these minor repairs as soon as any damage is spotted.
-Water can find its way into these openings and heat and prolonged exposure to the elements can quickly magnifying the size of any weakness in your building's surface.
+While a small hole in steel panel or crack in the paint may not seem that harmful it is important to make these minor repairs as soon as any damage is spotted.
+Water can find its way into these openings and heat and prolonged exposure to the elements can quickly magnify the size of any weakness in your building's surface.
 Be sure to fill all holes, and use primer and paint to repair scratches.
 Repair minor scratches in your translucent skylight panels with a thick coat of refinisher.

 Wash your Building Annually